Highlights of the Project

 Milna maintains a 'Before/During/After the Exchange program' blog in which we mention the itinerary and the calendar of the participants.
 During the exchange program we put our best efforts to update the parents about each activity of the participants through articles, pictures and videos on our blog.
 The blog’s name would be communicated to all the participants and their families.

-Each participant will be provided one French family according to the participant’s age and gender.
-For ex: A 12-years-old male participant lives in a family of 12-years-old French boy.
-A female participant is also placed in a family of a French girl of the same age.
-All efforts are put in order to put the participant in a family according to their age and gender.
+Each participant will be staying with the group in the same hotel.
+If the group wishes, we can provide, as a free option 1 to 3 nights stay with the Dutch families from the Dutch school doing the exchange program with us (Subject to feasibility).
+If the optional family stay is chosen, each participant will be provided one Dutch host family according to the participant’s age and gender.
+For ex: A 12 years-old male participant lives in a family of 12 years-old Dutch boy.
+A female participant is also placed in a family of a girl of the same age.
+All efforts are put in order to put the participants in a family according to their age and gender.

 What will the participant eat?